A Little Bit More: 911 version

-English boy band 911 recorded their own version of "A Little Bit More" for their third studio album, There It Is (1999).
+English boy band 911 recorded their own version of "A Little Bit More" for their third album, There It Is (1999).
 It was released on January 11, 1999, in the United Kingdom and debuted at number one on the UK Singles Chart on January 17, 1999, becoming their only number-one single.
 It also reached number seven on the Irish Singles Chart, becoming the band's only single to enter the top 30 in Ireland, and number 46 in New Zealand.